rahmanidashti/LRSbasics/README.md

 > Yuan et al., __Time-aware point-ofinterest recommendation__, SIGIR, 2013.

 ## PDFs
-We put the PDF version of notebooks in the `PDFs` folder.
+We put the PDF version of the notebooks in the `PDFs` folder.